 Feelings of shame or guilt can be very unhealthy.
 Often, we overestimate the disapproval of others and the feelings becomes disproportionate to the reality.
 Shame usually implies the breaking of a moral code and this is sometimes seen as irresolvable.
 You can’t undo a sin for example.
 The sin can sit forever and haunt us if we let it.
 However, we are all human and we all make mistakes.
 Regret or remorse can be more healthy reactions to our mistakes.
 They can encourage us to change the way we act or think and so some good can flow from our mistakes.

 People who feel hurt or broken hearted are often unforgiving and may see the hurt caused as being deliberate.
-The feelings can also imply damage the same way as physical injury is not always open to repair.
+The feelings can also imply damage, and we tend to see that in the same way as we see physical injury that is not open to repair.
 Reducing these feelings to disappointment may be a better pathway.
 People who are disappointed in others often communicate their feelings and so try and resolve the problem.

 The feelings mentioned above can be described as simple and fairly straightforward.
 For example, with anger we can count to ten; walk around the block; find a punchbag.
 When we do that we come to see things differently.
 And when that happens, the emotion tends to weaken and dissolve away.
 Unfortunately, not all emotions are like that.

 Anxiety, for example, is a complexity of emotions and it can leave us completely confused.
 It does not readily lend itself to a process of analysis.
 It is better described as a state of affairs or a condition.
 It is a reality that we have to confront or deal with rather than process.
 It is a reality we have to move forward from rather than be overwhelmed by.